A Kombucha Recipe is Not Hard and Very Rewarding

 Finished my first batch in years Not rated yet

 I first tried making Kombucha about 4-5 years ago.
 I hadn't made it in a long time due to having small kids and working full time.
-I started my very first …
+I started my very …

 Back to Kombucha and Loving It!
 Not rated yet